 The topics of connections, sustainable mobility and territorial development through tourism activities are closely linked.
-This work, developed within the framework of the strategic Interreg V-A Greece-Italy cross-border cooperation project 2014/2020, named "AI SMART_Adriatic Ionian Small Port Network", aims at narrating the design path and the methodology applied for the definition of two itineraries aimed at the interaction of the port of Otranto with the territories of the Salento hinterland with the opposite Ionian coast, in order to foster the sustainable and inclusive transnational tourist fruition of the Apulian territory.
-Taking into account the sector's literature, but above all starting from an in-depth context analysis of complex territorial planning devoted to local sustainable development (PUMS, Regional Territorial Landscape Plan, Regional Cycling Mobility Plan, etc.); the offer of tourist itineraries already structured; the mapping of tourist assets detectable in the territories; the socio-economic context; the offer of existing transport infrastructures and services and the socioeconomic and accommodation context, the two itineraries defined as follows: Itinerary 1) of the Borghi tra uliveti e vigneti (Villages among olive groves and vineyards) is more of an exploration of the inland areas and villages, while itinerary 2) La via Jonica tra le murge tarantine e Finis Terrae (The Ionian Way between the Taranto Murgia and Finis Terrae) explores the coastal areas and joins the hinterland halfway inland.
+This work aims to demonstrate that through an analytical methodology that allows the study of the tools, data and information of an area, including through the involvement of key players, it is possible to formulate and design tourist routes and itineraries.
+It is developed within the framework of the strategic Interreg V-A Greece-Italy cross-border cooperation project 2014/2020, named "AI SMART Adriatic Ionian Small Port Network", narrating the design path and the methodology applied for the definition of two itineraries aimed at the interaction of the port of Otranto with the territories of the Salento hinterland with the opposite Ionian coast, in order to foster the sustainable and inclusive transnational tourist fruition of the Apulian territory.
+Taking into account the sector's literature, but above all starting from an in-depth context analysis of complex territorial planning devoted to local sustainable development (PUMS, Regional Territorial Landscape Plan, Regional Cycling Mobility Plan, etc.); the offer of tourist itineraries already structured; the mapping of tourist assets detectable in the territories: the socio-economic context: the offer of existing transport infrastructures and services and the socio-economic and accommodation context, the two itineraries defined as follows: Itinerary 1) of the Borghi tra uliveti e vigneti (Villages among olive groves and vineyards) is more of an exploration of the inland areas and villages, while itinerary 2) La via Jonica tra le murge tarantine e Finis Terrae (The Ionian Way between the Taranto Murgia and Finis Terrae) explores the coastal areas and joins the hinterland halfway inland.
 Both itineraries have a strong food and wine connotation.

 The two thematic itineraries are of considerable interest both in the towns (emergencies) identified, and in the routes connecting them, since the connecting routes have considerable appeal in terms of the valuable offerings offered by the local vegetation (olive groves and vineyards), as well as in the typical urban elements (dry-stone walls, historic farms, Salento trulli).
 The effort made was to systematise these remarkable emergencies with their multiple vocations into two different routes.
+The weaknesses found in the identification of the routes were revealed in the lack of concerted planning with the municipalities that the two routes pass through.
+From the scouting of the routes done, it is clear that to date many stages need infrastructural renovation; the presence of garbage and abandoned objects that should be removed was verified; the need to include route signage and to design lighting appropriate and commensurate with this type of route (low environmental impact and environmental and landscape enhancement).
+If these results were adequately promoted and communicated to the individual municipalities involved in the stages, concerted planning could be initiated, which would be very useful in the implementation of what was done in the context of a European project, moving away from the logic of siloed planning and programming.